Authentication#

 Username/Password Authentication#

 The traditional username/password process is provided through a PAM connector.
 When a login request is made, the system is queried to see if the given username and password are valid.
-If they are, the ClusterWare platform will make a new token and return it to the caller.
+If they are, the ClusterWare platform makes a new token and returns it to the caller.

 The data is sent as a JSON object with "user" and "pass" keys: